How 3D modeling can increase operating room throughput & help reduce the backlog of spine surgeries caused by COVID-19

 With growing case backlogs across all specialties - health systems, surgeons and patients - not least those dealing with complex spine cases - stand to benefit from 3D modeling being used in the patient care pathway in 2021 and beyond.

 If you’re curious about how 3D modeling could support you to increase operating room throughput, why not order a 3D printed model of your next complex spine case to plan and practice your approach?
-Request your free model here and one of our service specialists will be in touch within 1-2 working days to start your free order.
+Click the button below and one of our service specialists will be in touch within 1-2 working days to start your free order.

 Why not try our segmentation-as-a-service completely free of charge.Request a free visual